OpenGamma/Strata/modules/basics/src/docs/day-counts.rst

 Day Count
 =========

-The OG-Basics project includes a comprehensive implementation of day count conventions.
+The Strata-Basics project includes a comprehensive implementation of day count conventions.
 The key interface is ``DayCount`` which defines methods to obtain and query a specific day count.

 Each day count implementation has a unique name.